 I try to keep the daily activities simple, with some ideas the kids can do on their own and some they can try with their parents or siblings.
 Some of the calendar ideas relate to our preschool theme for that week or month, some are seasonal, and some are just based on everyday helping tasks.

-These homework calendars can go home at the beginning of the month, with the kids returning them at the end of the month.
+These homework calendars can go home in their personalized folders at the beginning of the month, with the kids returning them at the end of the month.
 They can also just be used as suggestions when parents ask about homework for preschool kiddos.